Hegseth future in doubt as even Trump allies raise questions

 “He’s denied any wrongdoing.
 My main interest is, what kind of cultural shift are we going to see in the Pentagon?”
 Sen. Eric Schmitt of Missouri said, adding that no charges were ever filed against Hegseth.

-Republicans are also closely watching Ernst, who — as the first female combat veteran elected to the Senate — has raised concerns about Hegseth’s prior comments that women should not serve in combat roles.

-“I’m straight up just saying that we should not have women in combat roles,” Hegseth said on a podcast in early November.

-CNN’s Kaitlan Collins, Danya Gainor, Morgan Rimmer, Ali Main, Ted Barrett and Haley Talbot contributed.
+CNN’s Jake Tapper, Kaitlan Collins, Kristen Holmes, Sara Murray, Danya Gainor, Morgan Rimmer, Ali Main, Ted Barrett and Haley Talbot contributed.

 The-CNN-Wire